Better manage your accounts receivables

 What does accounts receivable mean?

 Xero, a leading provider of small business accounting software, defines accounts receivable simply as “the name given to both the money that’s owed (to you by customers), and the process of collecting it.”
+A small business owner might not always have the time or an affinity with numbers to deal with the accounts receivable process, and this where software like Xero and MYOB really shine.

 Have a plan in place should your debtor fail to pay you on time.
 Establish how long you can wait before making contact.
 For example, you might follow up after seven days with a statement.
 After 14 days, follow up with a phone call.
 If a customer is used to hearing from you on a regular basis, they’ll be more likely to pay up.